AudiusProject/docs.audius.org/docs/protocol/discovery-node/architecture.md

     In each block, check if any transactions relevant to the audius smart contracts are present.
 If present, we retrieve specific event information from the associated transaction hash - examples include creator and track metadata.
 To do so, the discovery node *must* be aware of both the contract ABIs as well as each contract's address - these are shipped with each discovery node image.

 3. Given operations from audius contracts in a given block, the task updates the corresponding table in the database.
-Certain index operations require a metadata fetch from decentralized storage (IPFS - InterPlanetary File System).
+Certain index operations require a metadata fetch from decentralized storage (Audius Storage Protocol).
 Metadata formats can be found [here](https://github.com/AudiusProject/audius-protocol/blob/master/discovery-provider/src/tasks/metadata.py).

 *Why index blocks instead of using event filters?*